CONSTITUTION / BYLAWS OF THE ASSOCIATION OF BOXING COMMISSIONS

 Section 2.2 Dues

 Each member shall be required to pay reasonable dues.
 The amount of these dues shall be set by the membership with a minimum of $200 for regular membership and $100 for associate membership.
-Dues must be paid in full by a member in order for that member to be considered as a voting member in good standing.
+Dues must be paid in full by a member in order for that member to be considered as a voting member in good standing, and dues must be current for at least three years in order to run for office.

 Section 2.3 Member Conduct